 A website “host” is just a computer/server space that you can rent every month from an online company.

-You need to have your website computer files stored on a server that makes it easy for others to access online.
-And honestly, that’s about all you need to know to get started as a food blogger.
+Web hosting means you have your website computer files stored on a server that makes it easy for others to access online.
+And honestly, that's about all you need to know to get started as a food blogger.